jameshfisher/jameshfisher.com/_posts/2017-03-11-openssl-s_client.md

   - cli
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Use the `openssl s_client` command to fetch a server's SSL certificate chain, including the root certificate.
 ---

 The `openssl` tool has a command `s_client` which is a general SSL client; i.e. it connects to an SSL-enabled server.
 HTTPS servers run an SSL on TCP port 443.
 We can use `s_client` to connect to them.
 Here's an example of connecting to the HTTPS server on `google.com` and getting the root page.
 In the course of this, the process prints the "certificate chain" to standard out.